GlenAshwood/VagrantProject/README.md

 vagrant destroy loadbalancer -f   #destroy all machines, no prompt to confirm
 ```
 ## Roadmap
-- added tasks to upgrade pre-installed software    # I didnt do this originally as I wanted to keep provisioning to a minimum
+- Added tasks to upgrade pre-installed software    # I didnt do this originally as I wanted to keep provisioning to a minimum
 - Replace hardcoding with varibles
 - Ansible testing instead of shell provisioner
-- update to allow scalling
+- Update to allow scalling
-- https --> http routing
+- Https --> http routing
+- Add Screenshots